allie-tran/csc1063/Content.md

 **Learning Objective Focus**:
 **Lecture Content**:
     - Arithmetic operations: $(( )).
-    - Environment variables.
-    - Export command.
     - Command substitution.
     - Command substitution vs. arithmetic substitution.

 **Lab Exercises**:
-    - Write a script with environment variables.
-    - Use the export command.
     - Practice with command substitution.
     - Use arithmetic operations in a script.